CzternastyHembre/TDT4140-PU/server/README.md

 # Server

-To start the application run:
+To start the application from the root, open a terminal and run:

 ```bash
 cd server